seanpfeifer/devproxy/README.md

 This can be useful in cases where you are developing a webapp that needs to make requests to an API that should look like it's on the same host.

+> [!WARNING]
+> This is intended for local development only.
+It should not be used in production.

 ## Installation

 ```sh